-\textit{Warm-up for Proposition \ref {positive}.} By Lemma \ref{lifts} any $f\colon C \rightarrow \rCohS$ can be lifted to $\CohS$ and intersections with $\CL_{i}$'s are independent of the lift.
-Let $F$ be a family of sheaves on $S\times C$ associated to a lift of $f$.
+\textit{Proof.} Let $F$ be the family of sheaves on $S\times C$ associated to $f$.
 Assume for simplicity that $f$ has one base point $b \in C$.
-By Langton's semistable reduction, \cite{La}, the sheaf $F$ can be modified at a point $b$ to a sheaf which is stable over $b$ and is isomorphic to $F$ away from $S\times b \subset S\times C$.
-The modification is given by a finite sequence of short exact sequences
+By Langton's semistable reduction \cite{La}, the sheaf $F$ can be modified at a point $b$ to a sheaf which is stable over $b$ and is isomorphic to $F$ away from $S\times \{b\} \subset S\times C$.
+The modification is given by a finite sequence of short exact sequences,